Death of a Doxy

 "But if he didn't kill her I have an obligation I can't ignore.
 I am constrained not only by his long association with me but also by my self-esteem.
 You must know that I have no affection for him; he has frequently vexed me; he has not the dignity of a man who has found his place and occupies it, as you have, Fred; nor the integrity of one who knows his superiority but restricts it to areas that are acceptable to him, as you have, Saul.
 But if he didn't kill that woman, I intend to deliver him."

-Death of a Doxy is neatly constructed with superb characterizations acrtoss the board.
-The story was filmed as one of the episodes in the Nero Wolfe TV/DVD series.
-An excellent novel of detection, as fine to watch as to read, and just as good upon re-reading.
+Death of a Doxy is neatly constructed with superb characterizations across the board.
+An excellent novel of detection, and just as good upon re-reading.

 © 2010 Robert Wilfred Franson